When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 Why it’s a strong everyday choice

 Where it works best is on regular growth rather than thick, woody branches.
 It cuts cleanly through softer hedge material and keeps things tidy without effort, which is exactly what most gardens need if you stay on top of trimming.
-It’s also part of the Worx PowerShare system, so the batteries can be used across other tools in the range.

 I’ve been using this model in my own garden, and I go into more detail on how it performs day-to-day in my full Worx WG261E hedge trimmer review.